ialbert/genescape-central/README.md

 The trees can get huge, even for a small number of genes.

-Note the information in the box titles **Function Annotations" you can filter the terms in that box by:
+Note the information in the box titles **Function Annotations** you can filter the terms in that box by:

 1. a pattern that matches the **function** columns
 2. a minimum number of genes that carry that function shown in the **count** column